 ALL THE CRC TOOLS ARE MADE AVAILABLE FREE OF CHARGE AND IN MOST CASES OPEN-SOURCE.

 Integrated Carbon metrics

-The Integrated Carbon Metrics (ICM) project built knowledge about both the direct and indirect carbon emissions in the building process, to better inform those making decisions about our future built environment.
+The Integrated Carbon Metrics (ICM) projects built knowledge and tools for both direct and embodied emissions in the building process.
 Carbon accounting tools that can be scaled to the building, precinct or city level have been developed, to provide a complete picture of the carbon lifecycle in the Australian built environment.

 The Precinct Carbon Assessment (PCA) tool examines the whole life cycle of carbon emissions on a precinct scale and enables the exploration of different low carbon scenarios, calculating their carbon impacts.

 Contact the team at the University of South Australia for access to "light" version at www.precinculators.info or to the full Matlab version.

 Dr. Ke Xing, Ke.Xing@unisa.edu.au

 Transport is a major emissions contributor.
 The 'Greening Urban and Suburban Travel' developed and/or utilised a range of tools for a deep exploration of international best practices and trends in the provision of high-priority, transformative initiatives to tackle the mobility challenges facing suburban communities.